-Leatherback Sea Turtle (Dermochelys coriacea) The likelihood of occurrence of endangered leatherback sea turtle in the action area is low and seasonal, however, designated critical habitat for the species is found in the action area.
+Leatherback Sea Turtle (Dermochelys coriacea)

+The likelihood of occurrence of endangered leatherback sea turtles in the action area is low and seasonal.
+However, designated critical habitat for the species is found in the action area.
 The leatherback sea turtle is occasionally seen in MBNMS between July and October, when the surface water temperature warms to 15-16°C and large jellyfish, the primary prey of the turtles, are seasonally abundant offshore.
 In 2012, NMFS revised the designated critical habitat for the species to include additional areas within the Pacific Ocean (77 FR 4169).
 This designation includes approximately 16,910 square miles along the California coast from Point Arena to Point Arguello east of the 3,000-meter depth contour.
+On August 25, 2020, the California Fish and Game Commission declared the Pacific leatherback sea turtle a candidate species under the California Endangered Species Act.10

-California Red-Legged Frog (Rana draytonii) The likelihood of occurrence of the threatened California red-legged frog in the action area is low and seasonal.
+California Red-Legged Frog (Rana draytonii)

+The likelihood of occurrence of the threatened California red-legged frog in the action area is low and seasonal.
 The California red-legged frog is the largest native frog in the western United States.
 It has been extirpated from 70% of its former range and now is found primarily in coastal drainages of central California, from Marin County, California south to northern Baja California, Mexico.
 The breeding season runs from November to April and mating depends on seasonal climatic patterns but commonly occurs in February or March.
 Adults are predominantly nocturnal but juveniles can be active during the day.
 California red-legged frogs may temporarily disappear from an area during periods of extended drought.
 In 2010, USFWS revised the designated critical habitat for the species (75 FR 12815).
 The California red-legged frog uses a variety of habitats.
 It requires a breeding pond, slow-flowing streams or deep pools which hold water long enough for the tadpoles to undergo metamorphosis.
 MBNMS conducts an annual water sampling event in the spring at rivers in the action area that occasionally overlap with designated critical habitat for the California red-legged frog.
 Primary constituent elements for the California red-legged frog identified by USFWS are aquatic breeding habitat, aquatic non-breeding habitat, upland habitat, and dispersal habitat.